ckeditor/ckeditor5/README.md

 You’re ready to go!

-To find out how to start with other builds please go to the [quick start section of CKEditor 5 documentation](https://docs.ckeditor.com/ckeditor5/latest/builds/guides/quick-start.html).
+To find out how to start with other builds check the [Quick start guide in the CKEditor 5 documentation](https://docs.ckeditor.com/ckeditor5/latest/builds/guides/quick-start.html).

 ### CKEditor 5 Framework